DNGros/roost-model-community/hackathon_demos/gpt_oss_utils_dactile/README.md

 of GPT-OSS-Safeguard.
 This is a partial mirror of [DNGros/gptossexp-workspace](https://github.com/DNGros/gptossexp-workspace) trying to pull out some of the more generally useful bits without as much cruft.
-However, it's still pretty hacky.
+However, it's still pretty hacky and might fall out of date with my main experiments repo if I make more edits in the future.

 ## Hackathon Contributions